 To the left is an oil painting of a live model that my Mom did while at Pratt (her maiden name was Schuler).
 Below is an example that showcases her skills in the art of caricature.

 My Dad started out doing print ads, two of which you can see below.
-The first is an award-winning ad he did for the Jaguar XKE, and the second is a full-page ad in LIFE magazine that he did for Texaco.
-Of all the kids that he tried out, I was the one that ended up in the final ad . . .
+On the left is an award-winning ad he did for the Jaguar XKE (it was cool, because he got to bring one home for several days).
+On the right is a full-page ad that was in LIFE magazine that he did for Texaco in 1961.

 Later on in my Dad's career, he went into producing television ads, and directed TV commercials for many products, many of which used endorsements by celebrities, (including tennis great Chris Evert, astronaut Wally Schirra, comedian Jonathan Winters, and fashion icon Oscar de la Renta.

 Pratt Institute used to have an annual art contest for the children of alumni.
 Here is a photo of me with my Mom and Dad one year when I won first prize.
 It was a still life that I didn't even have time to complete, but I guess the judges liked it as it was - maybe they thought I'd done it that way on purpose . . .

 The Bells of Distant Stars (2022) - a 22x28-inch watercolor inspired by the album cover